vipinsharma485/assignment/autocomplete-cities-service/README.md

 - City list is populated from CityList.csv file placed in src/main/resources.
 - To change source file to populate city list, we need to update file.path property in application.yml file in src/main/resources.

+### Configuration

+- application.yml file is placed in src/main/resources to configure port number, contextPath, file path and column index to load cities.
+- Default port is configured as 8080.
+- Default contextPath is configured as /api/v1/autocompletecities.
+- File name cane be changed by making change in file.path property.
+- Default file name is src/main/resources/CityList.csv
+- Default index to load city names is 0 that can be changed as per list provided in column index of configured file by making change in city.list.index property.

 ### Running Examples
 - Download the zip or clone the Git repository.
 - Unzip the zip file (if you downloaded one)